 The Motu Iti Cocktail -the Ultimate Martini.

 The taste of the South Pacific or Tropics Anywhere in a non filling, non fruit punch type of drink.
-It's name comes from Tahiti but it can be drunk the Bahamas, the Carribbean or at home on cold winter nights, when you wish you were there.
+It's name comes from Tahiti but it can be drunk in the Bahamas, the Carribbean or at home on cold winter nights, when you wish you were there.

 One winter, I was sitting around and in the mood for a cocktail.
 I wanted something reminiscent of the tropics and more specifically Polynesia.
 All I knew was, I didn't want a punch like drink in a tall glass with all sorts of fruit juice.
 I had a fancy for a tropic-like martini cocktail and after having fun with my experimentation, I came up with my new libation.
 I call it the Motu Iti, Polynesian meaning "Little Island".*